 Take a look at the following infographic for more details.

-During the survey, 80% of drivers told us that they are very happy with the KeepTruckin ELD solution and are 6x more likely to recommend KeepTruckin to a friend.
+During the survey, 80 percent of drivers told us that they are very happy with the KeepTruckin ELD solution and are 6x more likely to recommend KeepTruckin to a friend.